plattyp/shorty/README.md

     make install

-### If you add migrations, to execute them on your target DB
+### If you need to run migrations, to execute them on your local DB

     make migrate

+### If you need to run migrations on your deployed server, this will run them against the DATABASE_URL environment variable

+    make migrate-deployed

 ### Building It